andrewjong/AI-Opportunities-in-Academia/README.md

 - NASA Ames [website](https://intern.nasa.gov/)

 ### Tech Industry
 If you have an AI background, the big tech companies can most likely match you to a publishable AI project.
-You don't need to be in a dedicated AI program at these companies to land an AI project.
+You don't need to be in a dedicated AI program at these companies to land a project in AI.
 - Google, Facebook, Microsoft, NVIDIA
 - Allen Institute for AI